Can you boil water in cast iron, or will such an act upset the cast iron gods and curse your cooking forever?

 This will also have more of a negative effect if your pan is brand new or barely used, as your seasoning hasn't yet had the time to build up.

-In addition to eating away your seasoning, it can also cause your polymerized layer to soften, which makes it more susceptible to scratching while washing it.
+In addition to eating away your seasoning, it can also cause your black polymerized layer to soften, which makes it more susceptible to scratching while washing it.

 Finally, the last factor to consider is that whenever something erodes, it has to go somewhere.
 While cooking food, that somewhere is in your food.